Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background simulations

 \subsection{Cosmogenic radioisotopes}

-Table~\ref{cosmogenic} lists all the cosmogenic radioactive isotopes produced in the NaI(Tl) crystals in COSINE-100, as reported in Ref.~\cite{cosine_cosmo}, with their half-lives and decay modes; short-lived isotopes, for which half-lives are less than a year, are $^{125}$I, $^{121}$Te, $^{121m}$Te, $^{123m}$Te, $^{125m}$Te, $^{127m}$Te, and $^{113}$Sn and long-lived isotopes are $^{109}$Cd, $^{22}$Na, $^{3}$H, and $^{129}$I. Since we use the 1.7-year data, the short-lived (T$_{1/2}$ $<$ 1 year) cosmogenic isotopes are not expected to contribute significantly to the crystals while the long-lived cosmogenic isotopes are expected to contribute more.
-There are three long-lived nuclides namely $^{3}$H, $^{22}$Na, and $^{109}$Cd, which have low energy deposits and are, therefore, potentially troublesome.
+Table~\ref{cosmogenic} lists all the cosmogenic radioactive isotopes produced in the NaI(Tl) crystals in COSINE-100, as reported in Ref.~\cite{cosine_cosmo}, with their half-lives; short-lived isotopes, for which half-lives are less than a year, are $^{125}$I, $^{121}$Te, $^{121m}$Te, $^{123m}$Te, $^{125m}$Te, $^{127m}$Te, and $^{113}$Sn and long-lived isotopes are $^{109}$Cd, $^{22}$Na, $^{3}$H, and $^{129}$I. There are three long-lived nuclides namely $^{3}$H, $^{22}$Na, and $^{109}$Cd, which have low energy deposits and are, therefore, potentially troublesome.
 The beta-decay spectrum of tritium has an endpoint energy of 18~keV.
 The electron capture decay of $^{22}$Na produces 0.87~keV emissions, and the electron capture decay of $^{109}$Cd contributes peaks at 25.5~keV and around 3.5~keV which are at the binding energies of the Ag K-shell and L-shell electrons.
+In addition, the electron capture decays of $^{113}$Sn and $^{121m}$Te produce an X-ray peak at the L-shell energy of 3~keV.
+These short-lived (T$_{1/2}$~$<$~1 year) cosmogenic isotopes are not expected to contribute significantly to the crystals in the long term.
+However, some backgrounds from them are still expected as averaged activities during 1.7 years.
 It is thus essential to understand their background contributions to the low energy spectra regions, especially in the (1–6) keV dark matter signal region of interest (ROI).
 We, therefore, simulated backgrounds from cosmogenic radioactive isotopes, listed in Table~\ref{cosmogenic}.
-The simulated background spectra are used in the data fitting, by floating their unknown fractions and the fitted results are compared with the measurements reported in Ref.~\cite{cosine_cosmo}.
-The details of these comparisons are discussed in Sect.~\ref{sec:results}.
+The simulated background spectral shapes are used in the data fitting, while the background rates are left free in the fit.
+The fitted results are compared with the measurements reported in Ref.~\cite{cosine_cosmo} and the details of these comparisons are discussed in Sect.~\ref{sec:results}.